Website of children’s author Paeony Lewis

 - Eagle House Pre-Prep School, Berkshire

 Some children like a book to celebrate an author’s visit.
 It adds to the excitement.
 I’m always delighted to sign books at the end of the day; albeit the sale of books is not essential.
-My priority is inspiring an interest in books, writing and words.
+My priority is focused on inspiring an interest in books, writing and words.

 Adult and teen courses on writing for children

-I enjoy teaching and put the emphasis on fun and increasing confidence.
+I put an emphasis on increasing confidence.